sserkanakin/controlled_dataset_laplace/README.md

 This repository demonstrates how a uniform RGB bias affects calibration of a CIFAR-10 model and how a Laplace approximation can recover the lost reliability.
 We keep only the first five classes for speed.
-When the (+32,+32,+32) shift is applied to the test set the expected calibration error roughly doubles while the accuracy remains around 80%.
-Fitting a last-layer Laplace approximation brings the ECE back down by half without hurting accuracy.
+When the (+32,+32,+32) shift is applied, our run saw ECE rise to 0.103 with MAP accuracy 67.7%.
+Applying the Laplace approximation kept accuracy roughly equal but raised the ECE to 0.388.

 ## Installation